METRO Gold Line Station Typologies Map

 BRT Project Development: To learn more and get involved with the BRT design and engineering, visit the Metro Transit website.

-Bus Rapid Transit Oriented Development Plans: Ramsey County, Washington County, and the partner cities of St. Paul, Maplewood, Landfall, Oakdale, and Woodbury are committed to working directly with stakeholders throughout the BRTOD planning process.
+Bus Rapid Transit Oriented Development Plans: Ramsey County, Washington County, and the partner cities of St. Paul, Maplewood, Landfall, Oakdale, and Woodbury were committed to working directly with stakeholders throughout the BRTOD planning process.

 - Email: GatewayCorridor@co.washington.mn.us